yushizhao/tools/checkEvent/README.md

 ```
 use rlp.Decode.
 See https://godoc.org/github.com/ethereum/go-ethereum/rlp#Decode for more details.

-Now there are some tricky parts in our c++ wasm contracts.
+Be aware that there are some tricky parts in our c++ wasm contracts.

 ## signed int
 As we all know, rlp don't do signed int.
 But it is possible to define an event template via BCOS_EVENT using signed int as variables.